8 min read

 Another perk of laser die cutting is the ability to stack different materials before slicing them.

-Layering parts is helpful because it speeds up the assembly process and provides a safeguard, covering the pristine bottom material to help it escape scorch marks.
-Because they were cut into each other, these layered parts should fit together clean and precisely.
+Layering parts is helpful because it speeds up the assembly process and provides a safeguard by covering the pristine bottom material and helping it escape scorch marks.
+Because they were cut into each other, these layered parts should fit together cleanly and precisely.

-Since the laser’s nozzle never actually touches the workpiece, the risk of scratching is non-existent.
-Aside from the laser itself, laser die cutting is small tolerance and has the potential to be contactless, which makes it a popular choice for delicate, medical-grade parts.
+The risk of scratching is non-existent since the laser’s nozzle never touches the workpiece.
+Aside from the laser itself, laser die cutting is small-tolerance and can be contactless, making it a popular choice for delicate, medical-grade parts.

 CONS

-If you’re building a million parts, you might want to take a seat: They’re going to take a while to laser cut.
+If you’re building a million parts, you might want to take a seat: they’ll take a while to laser cut.

-Materials can be difficult to laser cut due to their natural thickness and flammability.
+Materials can also be difficult to laser cut due to their natural thickness and flammability, like foam for example.
 Assuming the foam doesn’t initially melt or catch fire, its width becomes the enemy of accuracy and efficiency.

 Another factor to consider when slicing thick parts is what’s referred to as the kerf, or the percentage of material obliterated by the laser the instant it gets struck.

-Kerf is predictable, but you must include it in your initial estimate to ensure you begin your project with the correct material supply.
+Kerf is predictable, but including it in your initial material estimate is crucial to ensure you begin your project with the correct supply.

 Finally, lasers can be tricky to fine-tune regardless of the quantity you plan on producing.
-Determining the depth of a kiss cut may take some trial and error depending on the laser’s settings and the size of the material you need to cut through.
+Determining the depth of a kiss cut may take some trial and error, depending on the laser’s settings and the material size you need to cut through.

-Unfortunately, the term “trial and error” implies losing time and money, which means finding a converter with enough experience to breeze through the testing phase of laser kiss cutting painlessly is essential.
+Unfortunately, the term “trial and error” implies losing time and money, so finding a converter with enough experience to breeze through the testing phase of laser kiss cutting painlessly is essential.

 Why You Should Use Laser Die Cutting